fast/fastrace/README.md

 }
 ```

-Libraries are able to set up an individual tracing context, regardless of whether the caller has set up a tracing context or not.
+Libraries can set up an individual tracing context, regardless of whether the caller has already set up a tracing context or not.
 This can be achieved by using `Span::root()` to start a new trace and `Span::set_local_parent()` to set up a local context for the current thread.

 The `func_path!()` macro can detect the function's full name, which is used as the name of the root span.